-We notice that while we have the equality $g_n = [f,g]_{1_n,1_n}$, the values of $f$ on $a_1\otimes\cdots\otimes a_n$ and on the cyclically permuted words of $a_1\otimes\cdots a_n$ are embodied in $[f,g]$, for any integer $1 \leq i \leq n$:
+We notice that while we have the equality $g_n = [f,g]^{(B)}_{(1_n,\{1,\ldots,n\})}$, the values of $f$ on $a_1\otimes\cdots\otimes a_n$ and on the cyclically permuted words of $a_1\otimes\cdots \otimes a_n$ are embodied in $[f,g]^{(B)}$, for any integer $1 \leq i \leq n$:

-The above formulae \eqref{eqn:cymultdeuxun} and \eqref{eqn:cymultdeuxdeux} provide an alternative way of extending a pair of maps $(f,g)$ to the set of non-crossing partition of type $B$.
-Following the general philosophy that a set is incarnated by the functions of interest that it supports, we may use a different symbol ${\rm CyNC}^{(B)}$ for the set of non-crossing partitions of type $B$, but for which we require multiplicative functions (functions that factorises over the blocks of a partition) to fulfil relations \eqref{eqn:cymultdeuxdeux} and $\eqref{eqn:cymultdeuxun}$. \begin{proposition} For any $\pi \in {\rm CyNCZ}(n)$ and $a_1,\ldots,a_n \in \mathcal{A}$:
+Following the philosophy adopted in the previous section, we may use a different symbol ${\rm CyNC}^{(B)} = {\rm CyNCZ} \sqcup {\rm CyNCZ}'$ for the set of non-crossing partitions of type $B$, for which we require multiplicative functions (functions that factorises over the blocks of a partition) to fulfil relations \eqref{eqn:cymultdeuxdeux} and $\eqref{eqn:cymultdeuxun}$.